clay/docusaurus-github-action/README.md

 The project uses [repo deploy keys](https://developer.github.com/v3/guides/managing-deploy-keys/) to push to GitHub pages rather than access tokens, so make sure to setup your deploy key in the repo and then add it as a Secret under `DEPLOY_SSH_KEY`.
 Also, you will need the `ALGOLIA_API_KEY` API key to have a functional search on the page.

+---

 ### Update versions

 The project can update the version of the documentation using the `package.json` semantic version as its reference.
 This will only work with minor or patch updates for the first documentation versioning or in case of a major update you will need to perform this update manually.
 [Here](https://docusaurus.io/docs/en/versioning) you can check the steps to do the manual version update.

+---

+We use the `args` attribute to know which action we need to run as you can see on the `main.workflow` example.

 ```
 workflow "Build Docs" {